anazarkin1/pubcal/deliverables/iteration-01.plan.md

   * Time and location: Sat, Oct 15, 2pm, BA3200
   * format: in person
   * Purpose: Set up the AWS server so that every team member can access the server, and the database.
 Also discussed about wireframes.

+  * Meeting 5
+  * Time and location: Mon, Oct 17, 8pm, Tutorial
+  * format: in person
+  * Purpose: Talked about possible MongoDB data model, added a new text file  describing it.

 #### Artifacts